Please click 'View course organiser's website' to be redirected to our booking page which contains full course

 Richard Miller is a ceramic artist specialising in domestic stoneware.
 He runs Froyle Tiles - a business he took over in 2005 and reinvented to become a prospering bespoke tile company.
 Richard and his work have featured on television on a number of occasions - notably on ‘Kirstie’s Vintage Home’ on Channel 4 in November 2012, and Richard was the on-screen technician for hit BBC series The Great Pottery Throw Down.
 This two-day basic to intermediate level course offers an excellent opportunity to learn about the fascinating process of tile-making.
 Richard will begin with an introductory presentation during which he will provide a brief background to his practice and his tile company - Froyle Tiles.
 You will then move on to the production of a carved set of tiles.
 Slip decorating techniques will be explored using the designs created for carving, and you will be guided through an assortment of stencilling and inlay techniques.

 Have you been inspired by the Great British Pottery Throw Down?
 Browse the range of inspiring pottery and ceramics courses at Potclays - we have been teaching beginners and practised professionals alike for over 35 years!

 What's included in the price?

-Course materials, lunch, refreshments, preferential discounts against all of our products.
+Course materials, lunch & refreshments each day, preferential discounts against all of our products.